TSavo/Unity-MCP/docs/02-unity-ai-bridge-mcp.md

 ### 7.5 Logging System

-The Logging System provides a way for any code to communicate with the AI by writing to named logs:
+The Logging System provides a way for Unity developers to communicate with the AI assistant by writing to named logs.
+This enables bidirectional communication, where Unity can send information back to the AI assistant:

 ```csharp
 public static class AI